sqorn/sqorn/docs/docs/executing_queries.md

 ## All Rows

 `.all` executes a query and returns a Promise for an array of rows.
-A row is an object where keys are [(camelCase)](#map-output-keys) column names and values are the corresponding data for the given row.
+A row is an object in the form `{ field: value }`.
+By default, field names are converted to [camelCase](configuration#map-output-keys).

 The query builder is itself *thenable* so `.all` is optional.